Hello! From under construction to mid-construction.

 I can tell you, living in a construction zone — not natural.
 Constantly cleaning up dust, at these levels, not fun long-term.
 However, in the end, we have something to show for it.
 A space that we love, seamless flooring, and a new appreciation for our home and the limited number of items in it.

 When moving back into our main living area, we literally did have to touch every object that came back in.
 We held it, lifted it, moved it, cleaned it.
-Many items needed a good once-over, some needed maintenance (as the new felt pads on the bottoms of our chairs), and some didn’t make it back in.
-Some items are still in the garage or a bedroom.
-I’d say many of those items won’t make it back in.
-Some we will say a fond farewell and that will be all.
+Many items needed maintenance, like new felt pads on the bottoms of our chair legs, and some are still in the garage or a bedroom – I’d say many of those items won’t make it back in – while others we bid a fond farewell — good riddance!.

 Ode to Ikea